Table Of Contents

 Try to create long lines from one point to another, that means no “chicken scratching” or tiny lines to make a longer one!
-One of the best ways to Improve your Line Art is to Have strong and Long Confident Lines.
+One of the best ways to Improve your Line Quality is to have strong and long confident lines.

-If you’re on the Computer, using your Software of Choice create a new Layer on Top of your previous Sketch.
+If you’re on the Computer, using your Software of choice (here is my recommended drawing software) create a new Layer on Top of your previous Sketch.
 This way you can erase and re-draw lines at will without messing up the sketch lines from before.

 Another option is to use Vegetable Paper and draw on top of your sketch, this way you keep the previous sketch untouched while you’re still working with a steady and strong base.

-(2) Keep going focusing on Straight and Curved lines, keep them very loose from one point to another while adding small details all over the figure.
+Keep your lines very loose from one point to another while adding small details all over the figure.

 You do you.